We can all remember a day when websites, no matter how good they were, looked something like this:

 In 2018, this might give us the ultimate cringe.
 But we had to start somewhere.
 And rest assured, it wasn’t just eBay—it was the internet of the 1990s.
 Since then, we’ve come a long way.
 Such a long way, in fact, that now we have methods, techniques, and statistics that help us understand why a website is or isn’t appealing, why it generates certain levels of traffic, and just about any other detail we need.

 Today, we call this usability.
 Simply put, it’s how easy a website is to use on a consumer’s end.
-But it can also refer to how easy a website is to design for SFW’s developers.
 According to the Nielsen Norman Group (NNGroup), usability is defined by 5 things:

 These might all seem like common sense at first glance.
 But there’s a vast, complicated world behind front end developing that makes all of it possible.
 SFW’s front end developers implement website designs on the web.
 So, they work together with designers to make sure usability is optimized.
 After all, if the usability is terrible, the website won’t get re-visited.

 What Usability Offers

 As you can imagine, most 21st century advertising agencies ensure their clients’ websites aren’t only up and running but are also performing on all cylinders—peak usability.
 Especially when 98% of online shoppers have been dissuaded from making a purchase because of a brand’s incomplete website.
 So not only is the content crucial, but the way a website guides you through the purchase process is also a priority.
 In fact, NNGroup recommends that 10% of a design budget should be spent on usability because it will more than double that site’s quality metrics (the scale on which consumer comfort and needs are measured).
 The more people enjoy using your site, the more likely they’ll come back for more.